Medical expert of the article

 - benign and malignant brain tumors.

-Cacosmia can occur when the cerebral structures are exposed to toxic substances, cytostatic drugs for cancer chemotherapy and radiation therapy, as well as in some types of psychotic (delusional) disorders, for example, schizophrenia.
-However, most often in patients with this disease, phantosmia (olfactory hallucination) is observed - a feeling of an unpleasant odor in its complete absence.
-[13]
+Cacosmia may occur when cerebral structures are exposed to toxic substances, cytostatic drugs for cancer chemotherapy and radiation therapy, as well as some types of psychotic (delusional) disorders, such as schizophrenia.
+However, most often, patients with this disease experience phantosmia (olfactory hallucination) - a sensation of an unpleasant smell in its complete absence. [ 13 ]

 Pathogenesis

-Odors penetrating into the nostrils in the form of microparticles are absorbed by the nasal mucosa, and information about them, sent to the brain along the neural circuit in the form of signals, through sensory transduction is processed by the limbic system of the brain (including the olfactory cortex, mediodorsal nucleus of the thalamus and hippocampus).
+Odors entering the nostrils in the form of microparticles are absorbed by the nasal mucosa, and information about them, sent to the brain along the neural circuit in the form of signals, is processed by the limbic system of the brain (including the olfactory cortex, the mediodorsal nucleus of the thalamus and the hippocampus) through sensory transduction.

-Most likely, the pathogenesis of this olfactory disorder in upper respiratory infection is due to damage or a decrease in the number of functioning olfactory sensory neurons.
-And the mechanism of development of kakosmia in brain injuries and neurodegenerative diseases is associated with damage to the olfactory bulbs, tracts, subfrontal region, hippocampus, temporal and lower frontal lobes.
+Most likely, the pathogenesis of this olfactory disorder in upper respiratory tract infections is due to damage or a decrease in the number of functioning olfactory sensory neurons.
+And the mechanism of development of cacosmia in brain injuries and neurodegenerative diseases is associated with damage to the olfactory bulbs, tracts, subfrontal region, hippocampus, temporal and inferior frontal lobes.

-Parkinson's disease and Lewy body dementia (abnormal accumulations of the protein alpha-synuclein in the cytoplasm of nerve cells) affect neurons, nerve fibers, or glial cells in the midbrain (substantia nigra) or cerebral cortex.
+In Parkinson's disease and dementia with Lewy bodies (abnormal accumulations of the protein alpha-synuclein in the cytoplasm of nerve cells), neurons, nerve fibers, or glial cells in the midbrain (substantia nigra) or cerebral cortex are affected.

-In patients with Alzheimer's disease, there is a decrease in the olfactory bulbs and atrophy of the olfactory cortex.
+Patients with Alzheimer's disease experience shrinkage of the olfactory bulbs and atrophy of the olfactory cortex.

-And in Pick's disease and corticobasal degeneration, damage to brain neurons occurs due to the deposition of agglomerates of hyperphosphorylated cytoskeletal tau protein in them.
-[14]
+In Pick's disease and corticobasal degeneration, damage to neurons in the brain occurs due to the deposition of agglomerates of hyperphosphorylated cytoskeletal tau protein in them. [ 14 ]

 Cacosmia (parosmia) is a symptom that manifests itself in the fact that ordinary odors - neutral or pleasant - are perceived as unpleasant.